 ✅ Do look at CV examples from your industry

-Looking at examples of CVs from your industry can give you ideas on how to frame your own experience.
+When you’re trying to demonstrate your suitability for a role, your CV must meet industry standards.
+Looking at examples of CVs from your industry can give you ideas on how to frame your experience and what kind of template to use.

 ✅ Do use a file format that the employer can open easily